Woman says 2 Weinstein sexual assaults came 17 years apart - WTOP News

 Already serving a 23-year sentence in New York, Weinstein, 70, has pleaded not guilty to 11 counts of rape and sexual assault involving five women in Los Angeles and has denied engaging in any non-consensual sex.

 He is not charged with the alleged assaults described in Monday’s testimony.
-The woman, along with three others, is being allowed to testify so prosecutors can attempt to show Weinstein’s propensity for the crimes he’s charged with.
+Sipherd, along with three others, is being allowed to testify so prosecutors can attempt to show Weinstein’s propensity for the crimes he’s charged with.

 “My blood kind of stopped,” she said.
 “I was very angry.”